ipfs/kubo/docs/experimental-features.md

 > curl http://localhost:8080/p2p/$SERVER_ID/http/
 ```

-You should now see the resulting http response: IPFS rocks!
+You should now see the resulting HTTP response: IPFS rocks!

 ### Custom protocol names
-We also support use of protocol names of the form /x/$NAME/http where $NAME doesn't contain any "/"'s
+We also support the use of protocol names of the form /x/$NAME/http where $NAME doesn't contain any "/"'s

 ### Road to being a real feature
 - [ ] Needs p2p streams to graduate from experiments